We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Although anyone can get a head cold, and most people will experience many colds in their lifetime, some factors increase the risk of getting sick.
 These

 - having a weakened immune system

 - the season, as colds are more common in fall and winter

 - exposure to other people with head colds, particularly schoolchildren

 Most people will recover from a head cold without experiencing any complications.
-When complications do arise, they include:
+When complications do arise, they

 - Acute sinusitis: A head cold that does not resolve can eventually contribute to inflammation and infection of the sinuses, a condition known as sinusitis.

 - Other infections: Some people, especially children and individuals with weakened immune systems, can develop secondary infections following a head cold.
-Typical secondary infections associated with a head cold include strep throat, pneumonia, and croup, which a doctor must treat.
+Typical secondary infections associated with a head cold include strep throat, pneumonia, and croup, which require further medical attention.